AlexandreLrz/NodePong/README.md

 ## Usage

-After downloading NodeJS, you can simply start the server when you are in the root path using in a terminal :
+After downloading Node.js, you can simply start the server when you are in the root path using in a terminal :

 ```
 node server.js